scribe-security/docs/docs/guides/secure-sfw-slsa/slsa-lvl-1.md

 ```
   # Create an unsigned SLSA Provenance Document
   valint slsa [target] -o statement \
-  -E \
    -P [SCRIBE_TOKEN]
 ```
-Where `[Target]` is the build artifact and `-E` specifies storing the document in Scribe Hub where you can manage all your documents and distribute them to consumers.
+Where `[Target]` is the build artifact and `SCRIBE_TOKEN` specifies storing the document in Scribe Hub where you can manage all your documents and distribute them to consumers.

 You can store the Provenance Document in **[alternative evidence stores](../../integrating-scribe/other-evidence-stores)**.
 Use command flags to **[customize the content of the provenance document](customizing-provenance)**.